Social Comparison Theory: Why Pupils Compare Themselves

-Social comparison theory, a concept rooted in social psychology, is an integral framework for understanding how individuals determine their ownsocial and personal worth based on how they stack up against others.
-In its essence, the theory posits that people make comparisons to people in their environment, to a "comparison standard," which is often a peer or societal norm.
+Social comparison theory is a concept from social psychology.
+It is an important framework for understanding how people determine their social and personal worth based on how they compare to others.
+The theory suggests that people compare themselves to others around them.
+This 'comparison standard' is usually a peer or social norm.

 Key points to understand about this theory include:

 As articulated in Current Psychology, "Comparisons are not merely about the better or worse but are a sophisticated dance of context, relevance, and personal significance that intricately shapes our self-perception and development".
-These principles are not just academic; they have tangible implications for the classroom, where future studies may continue to unveil nuanced understandings of the social comparison process.
+These principles are not just academic theory.
+They have real implications for classrooms, where future studies may reveal more detailed understanding of social comparison.

 Social comparison theory was developed by Leon Festinger in 1954.
 Festinger proposed that people have an innate drive to evaluate themselves, often through comparisons with others when objective standards are unavailable.
 This tendency to compare relates to core psychological processes that affect student engagement and learning outcomes.